 Founded by Rob Katz and Kevin Boehm in 2002, Boka Restaurant Group is one of the premier chef-driven restaurant groups in the country.
-Anchored by partnerships with five of America’s great chefs, Giuseppe Tentori, Stephanie Izard, Chris Pandel, Lee Wolen, and Gene Kato, BRG has distinct culinary experiences, each of them individually crafted and conceptually unique.
+Anchored by partnerships with seven of America’s great chefs, Giuseppe Tentori, Stephanie Izard, Chris Pandel, Lee Wolen, Gene Kato, Daniel Rose, and Michael Solomonov.
+BRG has distinct culinary experiences, each of them individually crafted and conceptually unique.

 One of the things I love most about what I do is working with talented, interesting, passionate people.
 Connecting people, supporting people, and combining our skills to solve problems together is what this business is all about.